JadeSure/my_old_blog/_posts/2021-02-20-Snowflake-and-Database(RDBMS).md

 ---
 layout:     post
 title:      RDBMS Database with Snowflake
-subtitle:   This blog includes connect snowflake by Open Command Line(CLI) in Mac, and includes some basic SQL knowledge, such as create table(DB), left join, right join, inner join, group by, view, and index, and also some high level windows analytic function, such as dense_rank, partion by, lead, lag and so forth.
+subtitle:   This blog includes connect snowflake by Open Command Line(CLI) in Mac, and includes some high level windows analytic function, such as dense_rank, partion by, lead, lag and so forth.
 date:       2021-02-20
 author:     Shuo Wang
 header-img: img/post-bg-snowflake.jpg